-Conservation activities include protection from heavy equipment, off-road vehicles, and foot traffic; controlling changes in site hydrology by providing buffers between adjacent sites, filling ditches, and blocking drains; and restricting livestock grazing.
+Conservation activities include protection from heavy equipment, off-road vehicles, and foot traffic; controlling changes in site hydrology by providing buffers between adjacent sites, filling ditches and blocking drains; and restricting livestock grazing.
 The retention of woody debris provides valuable microhabitat for many species.
 Adjacent land management activities that alter the surrounding watershed degrade these sensitive communities.
 Restoration includes maintenance of site hydrology and woody plant control.
 Periodic prescribed burns adjusted to maintain vegetative conditions help to maintain the community.
 Species reintroduction into selected sites also may be required.

-Bottomland and Floodplain Forests.
-The forested wetlands of the Coastal Plain, Piedmont, and Continental Interior provinces include bottomland hardwood forests and deepwater alluvial swamps.
-Bottomland hardwoods are located along waterways and in lowlying areas such as the Mississippi Delta region.
+Profiles of selected rare communities: bottomland and floodplain forests-The forested wetlands of the Coastal Plain, Piedmont, and Continental Interior Provinces include bottomland hardwood forests and deepwater alluvial swamps.
+Bottomland hardwoods are located along waterways and in low-lying areas such as the Mississippi Ďelťa region.
 Common tree species include ash, sycamore, water tupelo, cypress, willow, cottonwood, elm, oaks, river birch, silver maple, sweetgum, black walnut, and pine.
 Vegetative composition and structure vary with flooding duration.
 Trees are vulnerable to prolonged changes in hydrology and are characterized by rapid growth.
 Bottomland hardwoods are found almost exclusively on alluvial soils that are associated with old riverbeds, existing streams, and impoundments and their terraces.
-Soils are saturated yearround or nearly so; the understory is sparse with vines and shrubby vegetation.
+Soils are saturated year round or nearly so; the understory is sparse with vines and shrubby vegetation.

 Beneficial characteristics of this community for wildlife include hard mast production, cavity tree provision, and production of abundant invertebrate biomass.
 In agricultural landscapes, bottomland forests serve as refuges for many species.
 Species associated with this community include wood stork, prothonotory warbler, marbled salamander, and the swamp rabbit.
-The loss of bottomland hardwood forests to agricultural conversion contributed to the decline of the Carolina parakeet and the ivory-billed woodpecker (Dickson 2001).
+The loss of bottomland hardwood forests to agricultural conversion contributed to the decline of the Carolina parakeet and the ivorybilled woodpecker (Dickson 2001).

 Many bottomland sites are productive and have been in agricultural production for long periods.
 Several cypress-oak reforestation projects in the Mississippi Alluvial Valley have been successful in areas where frequent flooding precludes agricultural development.
 Restoration of this community occurs primarily on public land.

-Glades, Barrens, and Prairies.
-Scattered throughout the South are naturally treeless areas referred to as prairies, glades, and barrens.
+Profiles of selected rare communities: glades, barrens, and prairies-Scattered throughout the South are naturally treeless areas referred to as prairies, glades, and barrens.
 Historical accounts suggest that these open communities were once widespread (Delcourt and others 1993), but estimates of original extent are uncertain.
-These grass-dominated communities occurred in the Piedmont, Interior Plateau, Ridge and Valley, and Coastal Plain provinces.
+These grass-dominated communities occurred in the Piedmont, Interior Plateau, Ridge and Valley, and Coastal Plain Provinces.